-2.3.5 Tests in addition to those stated in TL rules may be requested by TL in order to verify compliance with the rules.
+- 2.3.5 Tests in addition to those stated in TL rules may be requested by TL in order to verify compliance with the rules. - 2.3.6 The compliance of a new construction and repair with the corresponding requirements of IACS Rec.
+47 is mandatory and has to be checked by the involved surveyor(s).

-- 2.4 Use of materials, machinery and equipment - 2.4.1 Materials, machinery and equipment to be installed on new buildings are to, in general, be new. - 2.4.2 All materials, machinery and equipment covered by the class and used or fitted on board ships are to be certified according to TL rules. - 2.4.3 Second hand materials, machinery and equipment may be used on new buildings subject to the specific agreement of TL and the owner. - 2.4.4 New installation of materials which contain asbestos is not permitted for all new and existing ships.
+2.4 Use of materials, machinery and equipment

+- 2.4.1 Materials, machinery and equipment to be installed on new buildings are to, in general, be new. - 2.4.2 All materials, machinery and equipment covered by the class and used or fitted on board ships are to be certified according to TL rules. - 2.4.3 Second hand materials, machinery and equipment may be used on new buildings subject to the specific agreement of TL and the owner. - 2.4.4 New installation of materials which contain asbestos is not permitted for all new and existing ships.